krockway/World_Weather_Analysis/README.md

 I started by generating random latitudes and longitudes to collect weather data for 2000 cities.

 This information was then used to find desirable cities within a certain (user input) temperature range.
-The cities that fit the user criteria was displayed on a map, along with hotels neaarby.
+The cities that fit the user criteria was displayed on a map, along with hotels nearby.

 Finally, this information was narrowed to 4 cities and an itinerary map with driving directions were produced.